ethantaylan/create-equalizer/README.md

 Equalizer runs the appropriate `create-*` command, installs runtime and dev dependencies, and sets up Tailwind when requested.
 When the wizard finishes you receive a summary of commands executed, follow-up tasks, and the resulting architecture.

 ## What You Get
-- Project scaffolded with the official CLI for your chosen framework.
+- A React + Vite project scaffolded with the official CLI.
 - Dependencies added based on your selections (for example Axios, TanStack Query, Redux Toolkit, ESLint, Vitest, MSW, and more).
-- Post-install scripts (such as the Tailwind init) executed in the project directory.
+- Post-install scripts (such as Tailwind wiring) executed in the project directory.
 - Structured directory recommendations to help maintain consistency across projects.

 ## FAQ